I'd been too late.

 "Do you want me to come with you?" he asked.

 "No way.
 The last thing I need is for you to get angry and start shouting the riot act or smashing up his car.
-It's not like he's going to kidnap me or kill me."
+It's not like he's going to kidnap me."
 I laughed.

 He looked a little alarmed by my last few words.
 "But I—"